 With rehearsals underway for The Tempest, our marketing director sat down with each of our cast members and asked them to share a little about themselves, their history, and what they love about performing Shakespeare.
 We are thrilled to bring their stories to you.

-Our next interview is with Will Sarratt, returning to Smith Street Stage in the role of Trinculo.
+Our next interview is with Joe Jung making his Smith Street Stage debut in the role of Antonio.

 How did you get into theatre, and acting in particular?

 When I was in grade school, I saw my sister in her high school production of Dracula.
 I was fascinated by the guy who played Renfield, how he screamed and writhed and lived so completely in this crazy world of his own.
 That was an inspiring moment.
 I was a shy kid – I loved fantasy movies like Ladyhawke and Enemy Mine – and my brother and I would recite whole movies on car rides – Biloxi Blues was one of our favorites.
 Then in high school I started acting in the school plays.
 I attended two sessions of Western Michigan University’s summer theater camp and fell in love with the training process, especially the physical aspects of character and energy building.
 The constant process of honing the craft, the process of performing, is exhilarating and continuously fascinating to me.